DefGuard/defguard/README.md

 On a broader aspect, it's a **security platform for building secure and privacy-aware organizations** (with its secure architecture).

-By design _defguard core is meant to be deployed in your secure network segments_ (available only from an internal network or by VPN) and operations that require _public access_ (like user onboarding, enrollment, password reset, etc.) are done using a _secure proxy_.
+By design **defguard core is meant to be deployed in your secure network segments** (available only from an internal network or by VPN) and operations that require **public access** (like user onboarding, enrollment, password reset, etc.) are done using a **secure proxy**.

-Read more about this in our [documentation]([https://defguard.gitbook.io](https://defguard.gitbook.io/defguard/#what-is-defguard)).
+Read more about this in [our documentation](https://defguard.gitbook.io/defguard/#what-is-defguard).

 **Implemented & production tested features:**